 Images are a great way of breaking up unwieldy chunks of text.
 When putting together a text-heavy handout, or a dense lecture slide, it can be tempting to throw in a visual element to ease the strain on the eyes.
 But the quality of the visual information you include is just as important as the text.

-We've put together a collection of 10 high-quality biology illustrations to help support your teaching.
+We've put together a collection of 10 free, high-quality biology illustrations to help support your teaching.
+Download the images below.

 Multimodal learning is key

 Sometimes words are inefficient.
 Images, when used well, can amplify our understanding of a new concept.
 If Darwin had described the shape of Galapagos finch beaks without the aid of his now famous drawings, it would’ve been significantly harder for his peers to grasp his meaning.
 The same rules apply today.
 Presenting information in multiple modalities (i.e. auditory, visual, gestural, textual, etc.) has been shown time and again to reduce ambiguities and improve student learning.